sunpy/ablog/docs/release/ablog-v0.8-released.rst

     linking to desired version of `Font Awesome`_.
 Thanks to `Albert Mietus`_ for this contribution.

+  * Post lists font style is now controlled through CSS.
+Thanks to `Albert Mietus`_ for this contribution as well.

   * Fixed internal link resolution issue that affected atom feeds of collections, i.e. feeds of posts under a category, tag, or author.